 Applied Mathematics Ph.D.

-Applicants to the IAM Ph.D. program are expected to have a bachelor's degree in mathematics or an appropriate science or engineering field.
+Applicants to the IAM Ph.D.
+Program are expected to have a bachelor’s degree or master's degree in mathematics or an appropriate science or engineering field.

 Please visit the Graduate School website for detailed instructions about applying to the program.